Naxus28/js-oop-snake-game/README.md

 1. I believe OOP is the best way to represent "real life" objects, making it very suitable for writing a game.

-2. OOP allows for cleaner, modular, and scalable code.
+2. OOP allows for clean, modular, and scalable code.

 3. In OOP, every class is (or should be) resposible for a single piece of the functionality, which makes code easier to reason about.
 Additionaly, classes encapsulate code, which prevents collision.